micartey/Cardinal-Anticheat/README.md

 By downloading Cardinal you automatically agree to the following conditions:

-+ It is prohibited to decompile the plugin
++ It is prohibited to decompile or modify the plugin in any way
 + It is prohibited to claim the plugin as you own
 + It is prohibited to hide the plugin in your plugin-list
 + It is permitted for the plugin to share data with the cloud